So I just got a smart alecky little email from somebody saying, hey, Rush, anything about the ports deal in the news today?

 You know what?

-You can have this scenario.
+You can have this scenario, just a hypothetical scenario.

-You can have us losing the war at the moment, and have it still make every bit of sense to stay there.
+You can have us losing the war at the moment and have it still make every bit of sense to stay there.

-The problem with naysayers and liberals and Democrats in in general is that they want us to lose.
+The problem with naysayers and liberals and Democrats in general is that they want us to lose.

 They expect us to lose.